 General Physical Preparedness

-If you’re an athlete or coach athletes, this can be done during the off season, when the training volume can be higher.
+If you’re an athlete or coach athletes, this can be done during the off season, when the training volume / workload can be higher.

 Even while in the off season, applying endurance efforts to your workout can still be similar to your sport.
 For example, if you’re a technical skills position in football, use this time to focus on drills for your specific position.
 Since football is typically a 10 second fight and a 40 second rest, perform your workouts accordingly.